ynab/ynab-sdk-js/README.md

 Please read the [YNAB API documentation](https://api.ynab.com) for an overview of using the API and a complete list of available resources.

-This client is generated using the [Swagger Code Generator](https://github.com/swagger-api/swagger-codegen).
+This client is generated using the [OpenAPI Generator](https://openapi-generator.tech/).

 ## Installation